jrosell/1br/README.md

 If you want, you have time and enough memory available in your computer, then you can try to run the benchmark yourself and get the results.

-If you what, look at other languages solutions (run.php for PHP or onebrc for rust)
+If you what, look at other languages solutions (run.php for PHP, run.cpp for C++ or onebrc/src/main.rs for rust)

 Feedback is welcome.
 You can open an issue in this repo.